FRC1257/robotics-training/docs/frc/2-Sensors_And_Shuffleboard/4-Gyro.md

 For reference:

 - yaw = shaking head no
-- pitch = shaking your head yes (like a pitcher going forward)
+- pitch = shaking your head yes (like a baseball pitcher swinging their arm forward to throw a ball)
 - roll = do a barrel roll direction (roll left or right)

 When we refer to robot angle, we refer to yaw.